33Arts residents reckon with the survival of art during pandemic

 Outside of Bataeff’s junkyard is a 4’x4’ bucket of brass cast-offs that have been subjected to the elements ever since they were delivered 10 years ago.
 “I have spent hours combing through it looking for shapes and sizes that appeal to me,” says assemblage artist Jessica Yoshiko Rasmussen, who then takes the scraps back to her studio at Santa Rosa’s 33Arts (the third studio she has occupied there since 2015) and uses a dremel tool to clean off layers of rust and wear, revealing their unique natural patinas.
 These found pieces become artful jewelry, mainly earrings, as well as parts of her often sculptural mixed-media works.
 “It’s like a really fun puzzle, figuring out how these repurposed pieces go together.
 They all have an energy of their own,” Rasmussen says.

 In the rural western outskirts of town on what was once the historic Santa Rosa Naval Air Station, 33Arts is a sprawling yet cozy bunker, home to an eclectic mix of roughly 25 artists creating everything from sculptures and paintings to fiber arts and herbal apothecaries.
 “And we have goats now!”
 Rasmussen gushes while talking about their newest residents.
 The goats are mainly there to mow a wall of poison oak growing in the large adjacent field on the property, “but they also make everyone so happy!”
-That sense of happiness is particularly profound during these now.
+That sense of happiness is particularly profound now.
 Yet artists are no strangers to struggle, so in a way the COVID-19 pandemic is just another iteration of the same challenge: survival.

 The first two months of shelter-in-place found 33Arts with six or seven of some 30 studios empty (all of the rooms have yet to be counted).
 Many of the remaining artists are scrambling, unable to pay their very reasonable rents, which range from $275 for a small 150-square-foot space to $700 for the largest 600-square-foot studio.
 “A lot of the residents at 33Arts are young artists who work in the service industry to make ends meet,” says Rasmussen, who is now selling her earrings online and donating 33 percent of her profits to fundraising efforts that go directly to helping artists at 33Arts pay their rent so they can keep creating.
 “That’s my place, my reason I can even make these.
 It is really magical.”